 At the turn of the millennium, the Indian Wells Tennis Garden was built and I realized it would be perfect for staging all sorts of events.

-So I contacted the owner and manager of the arena Raymond Moore, who I remember seeing at Wimbledon as a professional tennis player when he represented South Africa in the 1970’s.
-He appointed me as music consultant and I went about securing top artistes for the arena.
+So I contacted the then owner/manager of the arena Raymond Moore, who appointed me as music consultant and persuaded my best contacts to help secure top selling artistes for the arena.

 Photo: The Eagles 3rd night at Indian Wells Farewell 1 Tour (Nov 2005).